How do my rates compare to other utilities?

 As a landlord, how can I make sure service is not interrupted when a tenant moves out?

-In order to keep service on when a tenant moves out, you will need to fill out an “Owners Agreement”.
-You may do so by coming in to our office or a customer service rep can fax this to you.
-This will insure that water is not cut off.
-It will also keep you from having to fill out a new application for service and be charged a $35.00 new connection fee!
+In order to keep service on when a tenant moves out, you will need to fill out an “Owners Agreement.”
+You may do so by coming into our office or asking our customer service to fax this to you.
+This will ensure that water is not cut off.
+Additionally, you will avoid having to fill out a new application for service and pay a $35.00 new connection fee.

 What happens to my $100.00 renter deposit when I move?

 If you move and remain within our district, your $100.00 deposit will be transferred to your new service location.
-If you move outside our district, FUD will apply this deposit toward your last bill.
+If you move outside our district, First Utility District will apply this deposit toward your last bill.

 What will I need to sign up for service?

 If you are renting/leasing, you will need to provide a copy of your rental agreement or lease.
-This will need to have the address you are renting/leasing and date of move in.
+This will need to have the address you are renting/leasing, date of move in and must include signatures.
+All startup fees, service charge of $35.00, and deposit of $100.00 are required at time of signup.

 If you are purchasing, you will need to provide a sales contract or some other documentation that proves you are purchasing the property.
-This documentation must include the address of property.
+This documentation must include the address of property and signatures.

 Why is my bill so high?

 Most often high bills are a result of increased water use.
-Changes in outdoor water use, such as watering a new lawn or using a new sprinkler system, are usually responsible for large increases.
+Changes in outdoor water use such as watering a new lawn or using a new sprinkler system are usually responsible for large increases.
 Reading your water meter before and after watering can help you identify how much you are using.
+You can request a meter profile if needed.
+A profile will show the history of usage on a day by day, hourly basis.
+Our customer service department can order this and email you a copy for your records.
+The cost for this is $35.00.

 In most cases an unusually high bill could be the cause of a leak, the most common being a toilet leak.
 A single “running” toilet can quietly waste over 1,000 gallons of water in a single day.
 Fortunately, repairing toilet leaks is usually easy and inexpensive.
 Detecting leaks elsewhere in your plumbing system might reveal other sources of water loss.

-Maybe it was a mistake on our part.
-Although we read our meters with a high degree of accuracy, sometimes we make mistakes.
-If you suspect that we have misread the meter please call our office at 966-9741.
+If you suspect that we have misread the meter, please call our office at 966-9741.
 We will gladly check the reading and make any necessary billing corrections.

-A $35.00 meter check fee will be charged if a customer requests a check on the accuracy of the meter and the meter is found to be accurate.
+A $35.00-meter test fee will be charged if a customer requests a check on the accuracy of the meter and the meter is found to be accurate.

 Is there any relief from high bill caused by leaks?